KBTMPL/ffmpeg2obj/README.md

                         video codec for transcoding of the media files --pix-fmt PIX_FMT     pix fmt for transcoding of the media files -l LANGS, --languages LANGS
-                        selected languages transcoding of the media files --width TARGET_WIDTH  target width for the media files to be transcoded --resize              scale input files to height x width --concat              concatenates files within same directory --height TARGET_HEIGHT
+                        selected languages transcoding of the media files, all keeps every track --width TARGET_WIDTH  target width for the media files to be transcoded --resize              scale input files to height x width --concat              concatenates files within same directory --height TARGET_HEIGHT
                         target height for the media files to be transcoded -b BUCKET_NAME, --bucket-name BUCKET_NAME
-                        source directory for media to be transcoded --disable-upload      disables default upload to object storage and stores files locally -qp TARGET_QP         Quantization Parameter for the media files to be transcoded -crf TARGET_CRF       Constant Rate Factor for the media files to be transcoded
+                        target bucket name to which output files will be uploaded --disable-upload      disables default upload to object storage and stores files locally -qp TARGET_QP         Quantization Parameter for the media files to be transcoded -crf TARGET_CRF       Constant Rate Factor for the media files to be transcoded